google/ctfscoreboard/README.md

 ## CTF Scoreboard ##

-This is a basic CTF Scoreboard, with support for hints, teams or individual competitors, and a handful of other features.
+This is a basic CTF Scoreboard, with support for teams or individual competitors, and a handful of other features.

 Copyright 2016 Google, Inc.